vpicouet/spectro-imager-etc/README.md

 ## Sky and signal
 The sky and signal contributions are first converted from $ergs/cm^2/s/asec^2/Å$ to photons/cm $^2$/s/sr/Å (continuum unit): $CU =   \frac{Flux}{\frac{h c}{ \lambda} \times \frac{\pi}{ 180 \times 3600}^2 }$

-Note the wavelength dependancy in the formula.
+Note the wavelength dependency in the formula.
-We decide deliberately to use flux per Angstrom with a gaussian profile so that the user can simulate both a continuum or an unresolved line.
+We decided deliberately to use flux per Angstrom with a gaussian profile so that the user can simulate both a continuum or an unresolved line.
 Users can also directly upload spectra in  $ergs/cm^2/s/asec^2/Å$ in the GitHub repository (under notebooks/Spectra, λ in nanometers on the first column and with no column name).

 Then, both contributions are converted similarly into electrons per pixels: